-- 1. Go to Linkage Action interface of the alarm input or VCA detection (e.g., face detection, line crossing detection, intrusion detection, etc.). - 2.
-Select the PTZ Linkage. - 3.
+- 2. Select the PTZ Linkage. - 3.
 Select the camera to perform the PTZ actions. - 4.
 Select the preset/patrol/pattern No. to call when the alarm events occur.

-You can set only one PTZ type for the linkage action each time.
+Note You can set only one PTZ type for the linkage action each time.